Food bank: Africa

+Climate change

+Food banking and related models have been proposed as a key solution to the reduction greenhouse gas emissions.
+Around 8% of total emissions are due to food loss and waste.
+Through food rescue programs, food banks help reduce emissions by ensuring the productive use of energy involved in the production of food and by diverting food away from landfills, where it would have spoiled and generated methane and other greenhouse gasses.
+One estimate puts the greenhouse gas avoidance from food banks at more than 1.7 million tons in 2021.

-Reactions
+Reactions and concerns

-The rise of food banks has been broadly welcomed.
-Not only do they provide a solution to the problem of hunger that does not require resources from the state, but they can be viewed as evidence of increasing community spirit and of active, caring citizenship.
-In the UK for example, Patrick Butler, society editor for The Guardian, has written that the rise of foodbanks has been most enthusiastically welcomed by the right, but also by many on the left of the political spectrum, who were often "nervously excited" about them.
+The rise of food banks has been "broadly welcomed".
+For it is said that "not only do they provide a solution to the problem of hunger that does not require resources from the state", but they can be viewed "as evidence of increasing community spirit and of active, caring citizenship".
+In the UK for example, Patrick Butler, society editor for The Guardian, has said that:

+"Many politicians and campaigners are fascinated by the possibilities of food banks.
+After the initial shock that "things have come to this" there is, on the left of the political spectrum, a nervous excitement about the potential for community self-help.
+On the right, there is outright enthusiasm for what is seen as "big society" welfare in its purest form."

 There has also been concern expressed about food banks by some researchers and politicians.
-Drawing on the United States's experience after the rapid rise of food banks in the 1980s, American sociology professor Janet Poppendieck warned that the rise of food banks can contribute to the long-term erosion of human rights and support for welfare systems.
+Drawing on the United States's experience after the rapid rise of food banks in the 1980s, American Sociology Professor Janet Poppendieck warned that the rise of food banks can contribute to the long-term erosion of human rights and support for welfare systems.
 Once food banks become well established, it can be politically impossible to return responsibility for meeting the needs of hungry people to the state.

-Poppendieck says that the logistics of running food banks can be so demanding that they prevent kind-hearted people from having time to participate in public policy advocacy; yet she also says if they can be encouraged to lobby politicians for long-term changes that would help those on a low income, they often have considerable credibility with legislators.
-As of 2012, senior US food bank workers have expressed a preference to remain politically neutral, which political activists have suggested may relate to their sources of funding.
+Poppendieck says that the logistics of running food banks can be so demanding that they prevent kind-hearted people from having time to participate in public policy advocacy; yet she also says if they can be encouraged to lobby politicians for long-term changes, that would help those on a low income.
+They often have considerable credibility with legislators.
+As of 2012, senior US food bank staff members have "expressed a preference" to remain politically neutral/refused to take a stand, which political activists have suggested may relate to their sources of funding/political pressure.